philosowaffle/peloton-to-garmin/mkdocs/docs/help.md

 [Search the Discussion Forum](https://github.com/philosowaffle/peloton-to-garmin/discussions) to see if your topic has already been discussed before.
 Take note that the search bar lets you filter by `open` and `closed` discussions, it is beneficial to check both.

-### Have a question?
-Need help with something?
+!!! tip "Have a question?
+Need help with something?"

     The [Discussion Forum](https://github.com/philosowaffle/peloton-to-garmin/discussions) is the best place to post.
 When posting please ensure you are [providing the right details](#providing-the-right-details).

 ## Issues

 Bugs, feature requests, and more often get tracked in the [Issues](https://github.com/philosowaffle/peloton-to-garmin/issues) tab in Github.
 This is also a great place to search for information.
 Particularly important issues that impact many people will usually be pinned and highly visible.
 Take note that the search bar lets you filter by `open` and `closed` issues, it is beneficial to check both.

-### Have a feature idea?
-Encountered a bug?
+!!! tip "Have a feature idea?
+Encountered a bug?"

     Creating a new [Issue](https://github.com/philosowaffle/peloton-to-garmin/issues) is the best place to post.
 When posting please ensure you are [providing the right details](#providing-the-right-details).

 ## Providing the right details